The biscuit beetle form a symbiotic relationship with yeast

 The biscuit beetle benefits from a symbiotic relationship with a yeast fungus (symbiosis means the relationship is mutually beneficial to both parties).
 The yeast produces vitamin B for the beetle because their diet is otherwise nutritionally poor.
 It passes on the fungus to the offspring by covering the eggs with it.

 Over the centuries this species has earned many different names, including the bread beetle and the drugstore beetle.
-It was given the name bread beetle for its tendency to consume bread, while the name drugstore beetle comes from the fact that they commonly infested drugstores and feed on pharmacological products.
+It was given the name bread beetle for its tendency to consume bread, while the name drugstore beetle comes from the fact that it commonly infested drugstores and feeds on pharmacological products.

 The adult biscuit beetle is a small brown insect with an oval-shaped body, measuring no more than 4 millimeters long.
 Perhaps the most distinctive feature is the unique wing covers.
 The outside of the cover is etched in parallel rows of grooves or pits, which should aid quite a bit in identification.
 This species is similar in appearance to the closely related cigarette beetle, but the main difference is that the cigarette beetle has a smooth shell and is overall smaller in size.